cecortes/zerp/docs/log.md

 - [x] Continue the panel page.
 - [x] Skecth de main container.
 - [x] Create the first row of the main form.
+(General Data and enable the camera)
+- [x] Create the second row of the main form.
+(Cards with the documents pictures)

 ---